CARBONOZ-RENEWABLES/carbonoz_solarautopilotV1/README.md

-# CARBONOZ SolarAutopilot
+# CARBONOZ SolarAutopilot - AI Charging Engine

 ## Home Assistant Add-on: CARBONOZ SolarAutopilot

-CARBONOZ Solar Autopilot is the dashboard of your choice for every day use of your Hybrid Solar system.
-We offer easy to use data logging, analytics, CO2 avoidance and powerful export features.
-Solar Autopilot is your first line of defence against overconsuming devices, drowning batteries and cloudy days.
-Manage easy to setup templates, automations and alerts by setting up event triggers.
+CARBONOZ Solar Autopilot is an intelligent AI-powered battery charging system for your Hybrid Solar setup.
+Our advanced AI engine automatically optimizes battery charging based on real-time solar production, energy prices, and consumption patterns.
+The system integrates seamlessly with Tibber dynamic pricing to maximize your energy savings and minimize grid dependency.
 Solar Autopilot is available via Home Assistant Add-On Store so you can still benefit from the many other Home Assistant IoT integrations, features and automations available.

 ### 🌱 Environmental Impact & CO2 Offsetting